Thinking about seeking an annulment?

 If you’re feeling that way, you’re not alone.

-I’m Colts Neck family lawyer Steve Kaplan.
+I’m New Jersey family lawyer Steve Kaplan.

 Before you file anything, let’s clear up the confusion about annulment and analyze what your real options are.